soliton4/promiseland-webframework/README.md

     directories served to the client. express["static"] is used to serve them. each entry in the array is a object containing a "server" and a "client" property giving the path to the directory on each side.
     3 predefined directories exist: /promiseland; /requirejs; /frameworkClient also socket.io defines its resource. pls refer to the socket.io docu.
+  - css
+    a string or a array of strings of the css files you want to load in your webapp

 the return value:
   new Fw creates a object that contains the following properties: